jamesjbot/BreweryTour/README.md

 * To get directions to the brewery (first favorite a brewery on the map, then go to the favorite brewery tab and click the brewery)

+* On the beer detail screen you can favorite a certain beer and add your own tasting notes.

 ### Technologies Used
 ---
 This data source for the beers and breweries is BreweryDB, http://www.brewerydb.com